nikhilsharma93/Reinforcement-Learning/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3) To the right of X with a probability <>

-The discount factor (gamma) is set to 1.0, but it can be changed in the GridWorld.cpp source file.
+The discount factor (gamma) can be set at the start.
 Sample screenshots can be found in the folder SampleOutput.